The Best Linux Distros for Beginners

 Plasma DE: If You Want Something That Looks Like Windows 10

-- Kubuntu: It has the stability, reputation, and wide-spread support of Ubuntu, but with a user interface that’s more familiar for people coming over from Windows.
+1. Kubuntu: It has the stability, reputation, and wide-spread support of Ubuntu, but with a user interface that’s more familiar for people coming over from Windows.
+I especially recommend Kubuntu if your computer has a NVIDIA graphics card.

 Mint: If You Want Something Extremely Stable

 I’ve used Linux Mint far more than any other distro.
-While Mint’s Cinnamon desktop is bland by default (you can make it look good with tweaks), it’s reliable, stable, and “just works” more consistently than any other Linux distro that I’ve used (including with accessories such as printers and webcams).
+While Mint’s Cinnamon desktop is bland by default, you can easily make it look good with tweaks.
+It’s reliable, stable, fast, light on resources, and “just works” more consistently than any other Linux distro that I’ve used (including with accessories such as printers and webcams).
 People often say it has a “traditional” or “classic” look, which I think means it looks and feels a bit like Windows 7.
-It is light on resources, so it will often work well with older computers.
+It’s probably the most highly recommended Linux distro for beginners.

 Ubuntu: The Most Popular Option

 Ubuntu’s default DE is called Gnome, which with some tweaks, can look a bit more like macOS than Windows.
 Some people love that, others hate it.
-If you want something that feels more like Windows but more modern than Mint, then I’d recommend option above (Kubuntu or Fedora KDE).
+If you want something that feels more like Windows but more modern than Mint, then I’d recommend Kubuntu or Fedora KDE.
 But if you’re open to something a bit different, then you may find Ubuntu to be a fun experience.

 Honorable Mentions

-- Zorin used to be in my top three recommendations, but things have not been going well with their latest release of Zorin 18.
-I used Zorin 16 and 17 for several months and enjoyed it.
-If you do want to try Zorin, I’d recommend going with 17 Core.
+1. Zorin used to be in my top three recommendations, but things have not been going well with their latest release of Zorin 18.
+I used Zorin 16 and 17 and enjoyed it.
+If you do want to try Zorin, I’d recommend going with the “Core” version.
 They sell a “Pro” version of their OS, but it’s not substantially different from the Core version.
 The main differences are that in Pro they bundle a bunch of software that you can easily get for free and they have some additional desktop layouts you can choose from.
 If you try out Core and find everything works well for you after a few weeks, then you might consider paying for Pro.
 Just be aware that compatibility with accessories (printers, etc.) and system stability are no different between Core and Pro.

 Distros to Avoid

-This will likely offend some long-term Linux users, but that’s ok.
-I think many of them are so out of touch with what people need when they’re coming over from Windows 10 that they’re not good sources of information.
-My approach here is to help the average computer user who just wants an operating system that works out of the box with little or no tweaking.
+This will likely offend some long-term Linux users, but I’m ok with that.
+I think many Linux enthusiasts are so out of touch with the MS Windows experience that they’re not helpful.
+My approach here is to assist the average computer user who just wants an operating system that works out of the box with little or no tweaking.
 The distros below are all excellent, but they’re geared toward more advanced users.

 Again, all the above distros are excellent, but my focus is on recommending systems that work out of the box for beginners.
 Most people don’t want their computer OS to become a hobby in order to maintain.